History MAStudy level: Postgraduate

 - Communicate advanced concepts and analysis to a range of specialist and non-specialist audiences through a variety of communication methods (oral, visual, digital and written).

-MA History prepares students for future postgraduate study whilst also upskilling them in preparation for a more specialist job market that increasingly requires strong communication, research and analytical skills.
+Our History MA prepares you for future postgraduate study whilst also upskilling you in preparation for a more specialist job market that increasingly requires strong communication, research and analytical skills.

-The focus on media and global history equips students with a wide range of digital and intercultural skills through a diversity of assessments which prepares them for a mediatised and culturally diverse globalised job market.
+The focus on media and global history aims to equip you with a wide range of digital and intercultural skills through a diversity of assessments which prepares you for a mediatised and culturally diverse globalised job market.
 This MA course will be useful for a wide range of careers from business, public service, financial management, teaching, education and the arts.

 How to apply